-{\it Main result: Implementation of quantum comb with group invariance}.--- We present the main result of this work, which shows the implementation of the quantum comb with $(G\times H)$-invariance for any compact groups $G$ and $H$.
+We present the main result of this work, which shows the implementation of the quantum comb with $(G\times H)$-invariance for any compact groups $G$ and $H$.
 We consider the ($G \times H$)-invariance on the Choi matrix of the quantum comb given by